Hidden Gems Content: How Real Estate Agents Create Local Guides That Generate Relocation Leads

 2. Each gem includes one practical detail like timing, parking, or cost range.

-3. Categories match a real routine: dining, errands, recreation, schools, commute.
+3. Categories match a real routine: dining, errands, recreation, schools, and commute.

 5. The guide includes one clear opt in that delivers something useful.